antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/re.rst

 .. function:: compile(pattern, flags=0)

-   Compile a regular expression pattern into a regular expression object, which can be used for matching using its :func:`~RegexObject.match` and :func:`~RegexObject.search` methods, described below.
+   Compile a regular expression pattern into a regular expression object, which can be used for matching using its :func:`~regex.match` and :func:`~regex.search` methods, described below.

    The expression's behaviour can be modified by specifying a *flags* value.
    Values can be any of the following variables, combined using bitwise OR (the